rileyg98/ProxyERC20/README.md

 4. YOU MUST TRUST THE ERC20 CONTROLLER ADDRESS.
 It can perform privileged actions on your contract, even after ownership is renounced.

 If you're not a copy/paste dev, congratulations.
 You should be able to work out what to do from above.

+To use it, you need to provide one extra function to the raw calls - you will need to provide the address of the token you wish to perform your actions on.
+This supports ERC20-compliant tokens.
+You can use Etherscan or whatever to make these calls if you've uploaded your contract code as it should come into your contract ABI.